vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/analysis-diagnosis/slow-query-analyst.md

 # Slow query analyst

-In the daily work of DBAs, they need to analyze and govern the execution of query statements of the cluster.
-NebulaGraph Dashboard supports viewing the slow queries, including statements, duration, categories, execution plans, etc.
+DBAs need to analyze and manage the execution of query statements in a cluster as part of their daily work.
+NebulaGraph Dashboard provides a feature that allows users to view slow queries, including the statements, duration, categories, execution plans, and more.

 ## Features